 Career changes take commitment and can be a stressful time if you’re not prepared.
 If you are looking for a new challenge, follow these tips to help give you the best chance of securing the right job.

 Understand the Job Market

-Fortunately with many companies expanding throughout Asia, accounting professionals are growing in demand creating a dynamic job market.
+Fortunately, with many companies expanding throughout Asia, accounting professionals are growing in demand and creating a dynamic job market.
 The rise in internationally recognised designations has further allowed qualified accountants to transition between different markets and industries.
-By understanding the demand for your skills you can pick the best time to move.
+By understanding the demand for your skills, you can pick the best time to move.

 Make Sure You’re Really Ready to Move

 Before you seek a new career move, make sure you are changing for the right reasons - not just because you’re having a bad day.
 You will need to ensure that you are committed to the job search process and willing and able to conduct research, take phone calls and attend job interviews.
 Evaluate what you want out of your next role and ensure that changing jobs will help you realise your career goals.

 Once you are clear on the sort of role and employer you are looking for, research the organisations and available jobs that meet your criteria.
 Assess if the new position accurately matches your skill sets and interests, with your professional goals.
 Many senior positions, for example, may require accounting designations or a global firm may expect previous experience with International Financial Reporting Standard (IFRS) regulations.

 You can also talk to your recruitment consultant about the current market, which organisations are hiring and how long the recruitment process is currently taking.
 Many ‘Big 4’ accountants are usually unaware of how they can transition their skills outside this circle of companies, so ask for salary information and sign up for job alerts that match your chosen job criteria.

 If you are looking for a new challenge, follow these tips to help give you the best chance of securing the right job.